patronage/bubs-timber/README.md

+## Developer Setup

+This repo is configured for VS Code, notably including extensions and settings that run Prettier on `.scss` and `.php` files.
+We also have a number of [tasks](https://code.visualstudio.com/docs/editor/tasks) that we refer to by name.
+If you are using a different editor, then you can always look at the .vscoded/tasks.json to map those to the underlying shell commands.

-## Getting Setup
+## Getting up and running

 1. Clone this repo.
-2. Initialize via [Composer](https://getcomposer.org/), `composer install`
-3. Install [node.js](https://nodejs.org/) if you don't already have it.
+2. Duplicate .env.sample to .env
+3. Initiate Docker, by running the `WordPress Docker Recreate` task.
-4. Install [Yarn](https://yarnpkg.com/en/), then add dependencies via `yarn add`.
+4. Add node/gulp dependencies by running `yarn install`.
-5. Customize your database settings in `wp-config-local.php`

-Recommended localhost domain is: `www.bubs.dev`

-Note that you must use Yarn, and not NPM to manage client-side dependencies.
-This is because certain libraries which formerly used bower aren't in NPM, and only Yarn can install packages from any github repo.
+That should be it.
+You can build your theme assets by running `Gulp Dev` task, then go to the URL in your console to see the site.
+Note that this will be an empty WordPress site, see below for importing content.

+## Importing database

+We have an import script that will grab the most recent folder from a root level `_data` folder that is otherwise gitignored.

+On top of that import, a few modifications for localhosting will be run.
+These live in `_init/local.sql`, and those should be copied to the `_data` folder.

+After copying that `local.sql` file, export your DB from production (check the boxes to add drop tables), and save it into the `_data` folder.
+Import by running `WordPress DB Import` task.

+Your wordpress admin will be viewable at /wp-login.php, and you can use the username: `admin` and password: `password`.

-## Setting up the theme
+## Editng up the theme

-The default setup has two commands:

-* `gulp` -- starts a dev task with dev versions of assets, and live reloading via BrowserSync and watch
-* `gulp release` -- builds production versions of all assets, including asset-hashed files

 All assets are stored in `wp-content/themes/timber`.

+For vendor libraries, we install with NPM.
+There is a symlink that gets installed via the `postinstall` task after you install deps that aliases those all of those files from a vendor folder inside of `timber/assets/vendor`.

 ## Deploying

 The `_build` folder has our deploy scripts:

-* to manually deploy to staging from your current branch, run `./_build/deploy.sh staging`
+- to manually deploy to staging from your current branch, run `./_build/deploy.sh staging`
-* to manually deploy to production from your current branch, run `./_build/deploy.sh production`
+- to manually deploy to production from your current branch, run `./_build/deploy.sh production`

 During the deploy process `gulp release` will run using JSHint which will alert you in the terminal for any warnings/errors.
 We are only looking at js files in the `build:js` block of `layout.twig` and we have it set to skip any `/vendor` js files.